 September 2022

-Frank Avis by | August 31, 2022 | 2020s
+by Frank Avis | August 31, 2022 | 2020s

 The industry has lost another one of its big names in recent weeks with John Tingle passing away at the age of 90.
 He's right in my wheelhouse, having made his debut in radio in 1952 as an ABC cadet.
 I worked with him when 3AK had an interstate sister-relationship with 2UE back in the 70's.
 He was extremely successful across the board – at 2UE, 2GB, the ABC, 7, 9 and beyond.
 But the amazing thing he managed to do was to transfer to NSW Parliament, founding the Shooters Party in '95 and spending a decade in the Upper House.
 Not a lot of radio journos get to start their own political parties, so John was definitely a "one off".